Dublin Review (Catholic periodical): Liberalism

-When William George Ward took over as editor in July 1863, he continued this conciliatory approach up to a point, deferring editorial decisions on politics, history, or literature to capable sub-editors; but in theological matters he did not hesitate to attack the liberalism of Montalembert or Döllinger.
+When William George Ward took over as editor in July 1863, he continued this conciliatory approach up to a point, deferring editorial decisions on politics, history, or literature to capable sub-editors; but in theological matters, he did not hesitate to attack the liberalism of Montalembert or Döllinger.

 After the Vatican Council, editor J.C.
 Headley, a Benedictine, took a more temperate line.
-With the wealth of publications then coming into print, it was no longer practical to engage in debate, and Headley was comfortable tracking trends and to provide a forum for leading minds to infuse the spirit of Catholicism "into literature, history, politics, and art."
+With the wealth of publications then coming into print, it was no longer practical to engage in debate, and Headley was comfortable tracking trends and providing a forum for leading minds to infuse the spirit of Catholicism "into literature, history, politics, and art."

 Later contributors to the magazine included Don Luigi Sturzo, E. I. Watkin, and Barbara Ward.
 In 1961, the name was changed to the Wiseman Review to avoid the confusion that it was published in Dublin, but the publication reverted to the original name in 1965.
 It ceased publication in 1969, and was incorporated into The Month.